 EuroSys Roger Needham PhD Award

-Prize donated by Microsoft Research Cambridge
+Prize donated by Microsoft Research

 The EuroSys Roger Needham PhD award is an annual prize awarded to a PhD student from a European University whose thesis is regarded to be an exceptional, innovative contribution to knowledge in the systems area.
 “Systems” is interpreted broadly, and includes operating systems, distributed systems, real-time systems, transactional and database systems, language runtimes, embedded systems, computer networks, systems aspects of programming, systems security, etc. The winner will receive 2000 EUR, which will be awarded at the EuroSys conference.
-The prize is donated by Microsoft Research Cambridge.

 Criteria for selection are the overall contribution to systems research in terms of scientific originality, scientific significance, scientific rigor, quality of the presentation, and potential for practical application.

-2022 EuroSys Roger Needham Award Committee:
+EuroSys 2024 Roger Needham PhD Award Recipients

-Past recipients:
+Past Recipients:

 2021: Victor van der Veen, for his thesis When Memory Serves no so Well: Memory Errors 30 Years Later.